geoffreymagana/ODINSWORD-PORTFOLIO/README.md

 - No external JavaScript libraries
 - No frameworks or dependencies
-- Optimized CSS with efficient selectors
+- Optimised CSS with efficient selectors
 - Minimal HTTP requests
 - Fast loading times
 - Pure CSS animations and interactions